Gaetano Carrieri

-Gaetano Carrieri (born 10 March 1988) is an Italian footballer who plays for ASD Grumentum Val d'Agri.
+Gaetano Carrieri (born 10 March 1988) is an Italian footballer who plays for Grottammare.

 Biography

-Born in Taranto, Apulia, Carrieri started his senior career at amateur level.
+Born in Taranto, Apulia, Carrieri started his senior career at an amateur level.
 In 2008, Carrieri was signed by his first fully professional club Livorno and farmed to Manfredonia in co-ownership deal, which Livorno gave up the 50% registration rights in June 2009.
 Carrieri played 23 games in his second season in the fourth division.
-On 10 August 2010 he was signed by Italian Serie B club Torino as free agent in 3-year contract.
+On 10 August 2010, he was signed by Italian Serie B club Torino as a free agent in a 3-year contract.
 He only played once, on 4 September 2010 against F.C.
 Crotone.
-On 31 January 2011 Carrieri left for the third division club Nocerina in temporary deal.
+On 31 January 2011, Carrieri left for the third division club Nocerina on a temporary deal.
 On 17 June 2011 Carrieri was a piece-weight to sign Osarimen Ebagua in co-ownership deal.
-Half of Carrieri "card" was valued €200,000 and half of Ebagua €1.4 million.
+Half of Carrieri's "card" was valued €200,000, and half of Ebagua's €1.4 million.
 In June 2012 Torino gave up the remain 50% registration rights to Varese and Varese also bought back Ebagua.
 Torino also signed Riccardo Fiamozzi from Varese as compensation in the same month.

-In 2012–13 Serie B season, Carrieri changed his shirt number from 36 to 6, and finally made his club debut in competitive game, on 13 August 2012 the first round of the cup.
+In the 2012–13 Serie B season, Carrieri changed his shirt number from 36 to 6, and finally made his club debut in a competitive game, on 13 August 2012 the first round of the cup.